-Help to create and sustain jobs with strong economic and housing growth (STRONG ECONOMY)
+Helping to create and sustain jobs with strong economic and housing growth (STRONG ECONOMY)

-We will work with our private sector partners to generate jobs and economic and housing growth in Pendle in a way that secures its long-term economic, environmental and social wellbeing.
+We will work with our public sector and private sector partners to generate jobs and economic and housing growth in Pendle in a way that secures its long-term economic, environmental and social wellbeing.

-Help to create and sustain resilient communities (STRONG COMMUNITIES)
+Helping to create and sustain resilient communities (STRONG COMMUNITIES)

 We will acknowledge and build upon the Borough's diversity, demonstrating our community leadership role by working with and empowering our partners and local people to provide clean, healthy, safe and cohesive communities.
-We will endeavour to maintain the quality of our environment through effective and efficient services, education, community involvement, partnership working and enforcement.
+We will endeavour to maintain the quality of our environment through effective and efficient services, education, community and voluntary involvement, partnership working and enforcement.

-Maintaining a sustainable, resilient and efficient organisation (STRONG ORGANISATION)
+Maintaining a sustainable, resilient and efficient organisation which is Digital by Default (STRONG ORGANISATION)

 We will ensure that, as an organisation, we are suitably placed to deliver the priorities identified for Pendle and its residents.
 To do this we will employ the right people with the right skills in the right job.
-We will maintain robust financial processes, standards and systems optimising the technology and resources we have available to us, making us more efficient and effective in our service delivery.
+We will maintain robust financial processes, standards and systems optimising the technology and resources we have available to us, making us more efficient and effective in our service delivery and becoming Digital by Default.